alexvoronov/geonetworking/geonetworking/README.md

 Sending and receiving Single Hop Broadcast and GeoBroadcast is supported.
 Forwarding of GeoBroadcast packets is on the wishlist.
 There are currently no plans for GeoUnicast or Security.

-The code here is not producton quality, but it was tested during ETSI ITS CMS 4 PlugTest in March 2015 and basic things just worked.
+The code was tested during ETSI ITS CMS 4 PlugTest in March 2015 and during Grand Cooperative Driving Challenge in May 2016, and many things worked just fine.

 ### Implementation